National Terrorism Threat Advisory System

 The National Security Hotline is the single point of contact for the public to report possible signs of terrorism.
 Every piece of information is treated seriously, as it could be vital in preventing a terrorist act.
 The hotline also provides information to callers on a wide range of national security matters.

-To report any suspicious activity or security concerns contact the WA Police on 131 444, the National Security Hotline on 1800 123 400 or email firstname.lastname@example.org.
+To report any suspicious activity or security concerns contact the WA Police Force on 131 444, the National Security Hotline on 1800 123 400 or email firstname.lastname@example.org.